Mental Health Therapy in Idaho

 Allison Hobby is a Licensed Professional Counselor.
 Services include therapy for adults (18+).
 They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
 Allison is in-network with insurance providers including BlueCross BlueShield, Medicaid, and Regence.
 Get in touch to see how therapy can fit your goals and schedule.

-Caitlin Mahoney is a Licensed Professional Counselor, providing in-person sessions.
-Services include therapy for adults (18+).
-Caitlin has experience working with Queer People.
-Caitlin is in-network with insurance providers including BlueCross BlueShield, Medicaid, and Mountain Health Co-op.
-They accept American Express, Cash, and Discover.
+Francie Bevill is a Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+Francie is in-network with insurance providers including Aetna, BlueCross BlueShield, and Magellan.
+They accept American Express, Cash, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Idaho